In the digital age, a comprehensive cybersecurity strategy comprises three pillars: people, processes, software, plus people-centric focus.

 Seeing is believing.
 And that certainly applies to limiting safety risks.
 It is important to be able to show the correct information and figures.

-- 95% of cyber secuirty breaches are due to human error, according to IBM's report.
+- 74% of cyber security breaches are due to human error, according to Verizon's report.

 - There has been an increase of 10% in the data breaches reported in the USA.